fastapi/fastapi/docs/tutorial/static-files.md

 ## More info

-For more details and options check <a href="https://www.starlette.io/staticfiles/" target="_blank">Starlette's docs about Static Files</a>.
+For more details and options check <a href="https://www.starlette.io/staticfiles/" class="external-link" target="_blank">Starlette's docs about Static Files</a>.